Surgery is often the best option for bulging varicose veins visible

 IC et al 2006).

-Other veins may also be affected, especially a vein behind the
+Some other veins may also be affected, especially a vein behind the

 knee and a similar operation to that in the groin may need to be undertaken at